MFR6340/theenglishextension.org/young-world-1/unit-5:Around the Clock.md

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1058447306" rel="nofollow"> Buy on Orell Füssli</a>

 ### My Watch, by Mark Twain
 Mark Twain can tell a tale like few others.
-This funny short story about a man taking his watch into the watchmaker for repairs
+This funny short story about a man taking his watch into the watchmaker for repairs, which some say is one of the most dangerous things you can do to a watch.

 ## Supplemental Activities
 Climb a Clock Tower